segmentio/segment-docs/src/unify/insights.md

 |---------------|-----------------------------------------------|
 | `No matching identifiers on event`  |  The event didn't have any identifier types that matched your [ID Resolution Settings](/docs/unify/identity-resolution/identity-resolution-settings).
 As a result, the event didn't resolve to a profile.                          |

+> warning ""
+> Profile Insights won't surface errors if the event was dropped before entering Unify's [Identity Resolution](/docs/unify/identity-resolution/).
+Learn more about [Unify ingestion limits](/docs/unify/product-limits/#unify-ingestion-limitations).

 ### Violations

 Violations occur when incoming events don't comply with your [Identity Resolution Settings](/docs/unify/identity-resolution/identity-resolution-settings).
 For example, when Segment drops an anonymous ID (lower priority) to resolve an event based on a matching user ID (higher priority), it results in a violation.

 For any violations, Segment may drop lower priority identifiers or the identifiers that violate your Identity Resolution Settings.
 From the grid, you can click a log name to view the violation details and recommended next steps.

-You can use the **Message Payload** tab to view raw messages for Track events and see exactly where the violation occured.
+You can use the **Message Payload** tab to view raw messages for Track events and see exactly where the violation occurred.

 Profiles Insights flags the following violations: